Tampa–Hillsborough County Public Library System

 The Tampa–Hillsborough County Public Library System (THPL) is a public library system based in Hillsborough County, Florida, United States.
 The THPL is a department of the Hillsborough County government.

 There are 33 branches of the Hillsborough County Public Library Cooperative.
-The library system currently circulates 3.5 million physical items and 2.3 million virtual items annually.
+The library system circulates 3.5 million physical items and 2.3 million virtual items annually.
 It is part of two larger library networks, the Tampa Bay Library Consortium, and the Hillsborough County Public Library Cooperative, which includes Temple Terrace Public Library in Temple Terrace, and Bruton Memorial Library in Plant City.

 History

-Tampa Public Library System (1912-1925)
+Tampa Public Library System (1912–1925)

 The Old Tampa Free Public Library was the first library in Hillsborough County.
 It was funded by a grant given to the city on October 29, 1912.
 The library originally opened on April 27, 1917.
 That same year, the city of West Tampa also expressed interest in establishing a public library and was awarded a grant of $17,500 to fund the construction.
 West Tampa opened their library at 1718 North Howard Avenue.
 The main entrance is now located at 2312 West Union Street.

 By 1925, Tampa's public library network had four branches.
 The City of Tampa annexed West Tampa that year and absorbed their library, the West Tampa Free Public Library (previously a stand-alone entity), into the library system.